ValkyFischer/ValkyrieUtils/README.md

 ### Valkyrie Config

-The Config module (`Config.py`) facilitates reading and parsing configuration files, supporting both INI and XML formats.
+The Config module (`Config.py`) facilitates reading and parsing configuration files, supporting INI, XML and JSON formats.
 It provides methods to extract configuration values in various data types.
 > - Refer to the [Valkyrie Config documentation](./readme/config.md) for more information.

 ### Valkyrie Options